 The implementation of BST, and the installation and use of this valve is optional.

-The boiler IS pre-wired to accept the sequencing valve.
+However, the boiler is pre-wired to accept the sequencing valve.
 Installation consists of installing the sequencing valve in the hot water outlet pipe, and then connecting it into the shell harness, as described below.

-- SEQUENCING VALVE HOT WATER OUTLET - 1.
-Install the sequencing valve in the boiler's hot water outlet pipe.
+1. Install the sequencing valve in the boiler's hot water outlet pipe.